 No-dig is the natural way of things, woodland floors are a carpet of spongy leaf litter beautifully protecting the soil and tree roots.

-Charles Dowding is a hero of ours, who has done annual comparative vegetable beds since 2007.
-One pair of beds being disturbed (dug), and one pair undisturbed (undug, or top-dressed).
+Charles Dowding is a hero of ours, he is a huge advocate of no-dig and has been running disturbed (dug) and undisturbed (undug, or top-dressed)beds alongside each other for demonstrative purposes since 2007.
 All beds were initially prepared the same, and the seedling modules that are sown out into the beds are using the same medium.
-Generally he has seen that the undug beds hold a 6% higher yield, and also save him 2 hours of work a year (for beds of 1.5×2.5m).
-He has also noticed a discernible difference” in quality with leaves looking darker and glossier in the undug beds, and there being less slug damage.
-He also observes a 2/3 reduction in weeds from not digging.
-Spring growth is noticeably stronger, and, in dry weather, water can easily soak into the undug soil.
+Generally he has seen that the undug beds hold a 6% higher yield.
+He has also noticed a discernible difference in quality with leaves looking darker and glossier in the undug beds and less slug damage.
+He also observes a 2/3’s reduction in weeds from not digging but mulching instead!
+Spring growth is noticeably stronger and in dry weather, water can easily soak into the undug soil.